ajeetraina/dhi-sample-demos/rust/guides/rust.md

 cargo generate-lockfile
 ```

 #### Step 4.
-Writing the Dockerfile
+Create the Dockerfile

-In your Dockerfile, writing something along the lines of the following will compile and run the project.
+Create a Dockerfile with the following content to compile and run the project.

 ```Dockerfile
 ################################################################################